 You’ll also want to calculate your current conversion rate.
 This will help you understand how your page is currently performing and will establish a baseline that you can improve upon.

-Then you’ll take a look at the difference between your goal and your actual performance numbers.
+Then you’ll take a look at the difference between your conversion goal and your actual performance numbers.
 How well are you converting now?
 What would an increase in your conversion rate do for your profits or sales?

 Conversion rate optimization is about making changes to your offer and content that close the gap between your goal and real-world performance.